abhishekarya1/Hash-Define-myNotes/content/devops/git.md

 $ git log --all
 # Show logs in an ASCII graph
 $ git log --graph
+# Show each logs in a single line
+$ git log --oneline
 ```

 All commits have a SHA-1 checksum hash.
 It is proven to **not** be collision resistant anymore but probabilty is really low.
 Use first few digits of the hash to uniquely identify a commit.